CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 Let's describe the strategy for dealing with an input that is after midday.

 Earlier we observed that when the time goes beyond midday then **we can subtract 12 from the hours time to get the new hours for the 12 hour clock time**.
-So if the time is "23:00", we know that the hours will be "11" in the 12 hour clock time.

-_Before_ writing code, we can define our approach in steps:
+_Before_ writing code, we can define our approach in steps using a flowchart:

 Starting with an input like `"23:00"`: